leanghok120/leanghok120/README.md

 ### 💫 About Me:

-I love coding, croissants, cycling, cats(ragdolls), cozy rainy days, and linux.
-(Neovim as well)
+I love programming, linux, neovim, cats, and cozy rainy days.

 Here's a stana hat for you :3